sberan/exj/README.md

                 result will be written to standard output.

          <b>-x</b>, <b>--exec</b>
-                Execute each output line as a child process.
+                Execute each output entry as a child process.
 The standard output of the finished process will be written to standard out.

+                NOTE: Output entry MUST be an array of the format ['executable', 'arg1', 'arg2', ...]

          <b>-f</b>, <b>--file</b> <em>'fnfile'</em>
                 Read <em>fn</em> from a file, whose path is located at <em>'fnfile'</em>.